- Boards & Commissions

 2022 Brookline Women Who Inspire Us

 We were delighted last year to honor four incredible individuals whose many contributions have done so much for Brookline (and beyond).
-Watch our Women of the Year virtual event held Wednesday, March 23rd, 2022 (https://youtu.be/RvreE0fodlc) when we honored:
+Follow this link to watch our Women of the Year virtual event held on Wednesday, March 23rd, 2022 when we honored:

 Dr. Laurent (Lolly) Delli-Bovi, founder and medical director of Women’s Health Services in Brookline.
 A tireless and courageous champion for reproductive health and equity for over thirty years, Dr. Delli-Bovi has helped thousands of people with their decision to end a pregnancy, providing safe and compassionate care to all.

 Chobee Hoy, for decades a cheerleader for local businesses, Chobee has also been a dauntless supporter, mentor, volunteer, and advisor to countless non-profit and civic organizations that form the warp and weft of Brookline life.